- The Complete Guide -

 1. Faster settlement cycles and improved cash flow

 Automated matching eliminates the days-long back-and-forth of manual invoice validation.
-When Alpiq an RWEST, two of Europe’s leading energy traders, adopted electronic Settlement Matching on the Fidectus GEN platform, invoices began reaching counterparties in approximately one second, compared to the hours or days required by email-based processes.
+When Alpiq an RWEST, two of Europe’s leading energy traders, adopted eSM on the Fidectus GEN platform, invoices began reaching counterparties in approximately one second, compared to the hours or days required by email-based processes.

 2. Fewer errors, fewer disputes